KIT-ISAS/RTCF/README.md

 ### Real-Time Safe Code

-Writing real-time safe code is not black magic, but it requires some disclipline.
+Writing real-time safe code is not black magic, but it requires some discipline.
 Here are some things that should NEVER be done in a real-time code section:

 - Usual logging or anything that directly prints to the console (`std::cout`, `ROS_INFO` and friends).
 - Writing/reading files.
 - Allocations.
 This includes data types where the allocation is not obvious.
-Pre-allocations before real-timeness is required are fine.
+Pre-allocations, before real-timeness is required, are fine.
   - `std::string()`
   - `std::vector()`
   - `std::map()`